onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :keyword: MUST

-    The xNF **MUST** conform its YANG model to RFC 6087, "Guidelines for Authors and Reviewers of YANG Data Model Documents".
+    The xNF **MUST** conform its YANG model to RFC 6087, "Guidelines for Authors and Reviewers of YANG Data Model specification".

 .. req::
     :id: R-33955